fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 }
 ```

-With this map there's a bunch of different things happening, but keep in mind that for an ordinary array, its functionally same.
+With this map there's a bunch of different things happening, but keep in mind that for an ordinary array, it's functionally same.

-Lets try to break it down,
+Let's try to break it down,

 **Arguments:** this function takes two arguments, `func` and `ftor`.
 As the name might imply, `func` is our function (the transformation). `ftor` might seem like a weird name for the second argument, this argument is your data structure (array, object, etc.).

 > So why is it called `ftor` and not something like `data` or `array`?
 Remember that word we used in the first definition (from Wikipedia)?
 > Yeah **Functor**, `ftor` is my way of writing functor.
 > A **Functor** is basically any data structure that you can map over\*.
-> So, in our case Object and Array (and potentially other data structures that store key->value) are both Functors from the perspective of our map function even though natively, only Arrays might be considered *Functors*.
+> So, in our case Object and Array (and potentially other data structures that store key → value) are both Functors from the perspective of our map function even though natively, only Arrays might be considered *Functors*.

 ### Congratulations!
 Now you know another FP buzzword/jargon.